nhan0504/El-Pollo-Loco/README.md

 #### Profiles
 Users can only see their own profile, and not those of other users.

+#### Search
+The search function returns polls with a similar title to the query, but the poll cards are missing options, tags, and creator username.

 #### Tag/Friend lists on feeds
 The tag and friend lists at the top of the Following and Friend feeds respectively cannot be used to unfollow tags or unfriend users - this can only be done from poll cards.